 Critical thinking skills help manage key Mekong relationships

-Touch Sopharath is a senior member of Cambodia’s Diplomatic Service in the role of Director of the Mekong Cooperation Department, within the Cambodian Government’s Ministry of Foreign Affairs and International Cooperation.
+Touch Sopharath is a senior member of Cambodia’s Diplomatic Service in the role of the Cambodian Ambassador to Germany, within the Cambodian Government’s Ministry of Foreign Affairs and International Cooperation.

 “When I was young, I wanted to be a lawyer; that was my childhood dream”, she explained.

 “But I soon found out that I was not very good at arguing – so I changed my dream!”

 Although Sopharath’s parents both came from large families of eight or nine children, her own parents – government officers in the law and education sectors – decided to have only a small family, especially after facing the many problems they and other Cambodians experienced during the war.

 Born in Phnom Penh, after secondary school Sopharath studied Law at Norton University, Cambodia’s first private university, in Phnom Penh.